The plant-based food industry is evolving

 Plant-based meals

-The plant-based meals category saw a familiar trend of dollar sales growth partnered with unit sales declines in 2022 despite significant growth in previous years.
-Incorporating plant-based meat, egg, and dairy ingredients into ready-to-eat meals is an important prong of providing customers with convenient meal solutions that meet their needs.
+The plant-based meals category saw a familiar trend of both dollar and unit sales declines in 2023.
+Incorporating plant-based meat and seafood, egg, and dairy ingredients into ready-to-eat meals is an important prong of providing customers with convenient meal solutions that meet their needs.

 Plant-based protein liquids and powders